Virtual-Coffee/VC-Community-Docs/coffees/RoomLeaders-ConversationFacilitators/README.md

 - [The Pacman Method](https://www.ericholscher.com/blog/2017/aug/2/pacman-rule-conferences/): in conferences and meetups, you always leave room in the circle for someone else to join the conversation.
 And the same thing should happen in your room.

 ## Guidelines once in the room
+In order to create a safe space, we ask that our room leaders always follow the structure and script for the breakout rooms and initiate the process shortly after breakout rooms open.
+This structure creates a recognizable space.
+It allows our new and old guests to sit down around the coffee table and to know what to expect.
+It invites them to share and participate in ways that make them comfortable.
+We’re invested in making sure that everyone can participate in the ways they are most comfortable.
+That’s why it’s important to explain the hand raise function and other modes of participation.

 ### Intro Script:
 #### Introduce yourself and give instructions: